timberlandstack/web-controllers/README.md

-# Timberland - Web Controllers
+# Timberland - Web Controllers <!-- omit in toc -->
 The `web-controllers` package aims at being a more modern, lightweight and modular approach to alternatives like [jQuery](https://github.com/jquery/jquery) and [Stimulus](https://github.com/hotwired/stimulus).

 Some key features: